Battle of Stockach (1799): Interpretation

 Jourdan later claimed that the Austrians had lost 7,000 killed or wounded, plus another 4,000 prisoners, and several cannons.
 For the whole day of the general engagement, the French had remained on the field of battle without meat, bread or brandy, and their animals had been without forage: "it is impossible to deny," Jourdan wrote later, "without the most glaring injustice or falsehood, that we gained a victory."
 Both sides claimed a victory, but most 19th- and 20th-century historians granted it to the Austrian force.

 The French Directory did as well.
-In mid April, suffering from an nephritic complaint, Jourdan handed over command to his chief of staff, general of division Jean Augustin Ernouf, and returned to Paris to complain about the lack of men, the inexperience of the men he had, their supplies, and the size, experience, and supply of the army he had to face.
+In mid April, suffering from a nephritic complaint, Jourdan handed over command to his chief of staff, general of division Jean Augustin Ernouf, and returned to Paris to complain about the lack of men, the inexperience of the men he had, their supplies, and the size, experience, and supply of the army he had to face.
 He found little sympathy there, and when he told the Directory that he was ill, tendering his resignation, it was accepted.

 From exile on Elba fifteen years later, Napoleon analyzed the Battle of Stockach and the French defeat: its cause, he concluded, lay in Jourdan's division of force.
 Although Jourdan had increased concentration from his dispositions at Ostrach, the French force was still over-extended.
 Against a more concentrated force, the Austrians could not have moved troops from the left to reinforce the right flank when Saint Cyr and Vandamme attacked from front and rear.
 Furthermore, Napoleon averred, Ferino's force on the French right had not been concentrated sufficiently and d'Hautpoul's cavalry assault had taken too long to materialize, giving the Austrians the upper hand.
 The Austrian left had halted his assault, freeing men from the southern flank to reinforce the northern one.
 Importantly, the Austrian line was short enough that troops could move quickly from the southern flank to the northern one.
 Furthermore, Napoleon argued, Jourdan had retreated north-northwest, to the Black Forest to protect Alsace.
 He should have retreated south, to join with André Masséna's well-positioned Army of Helvetia, where in combination the Army of Helvetia and the Army of the Danube could have combined forces to defeat the Habsburg army.
 With Jourdan's misguided overall strategy, Napoleon asserted, the French snatched defeat from the jaws of victory.